-House Bill 390 - Rep. Galloway Plumber and Plumbing Contractors Licensure
+House Bill 390 - Rep. Galloway Plumber and Plumbing Contractors Licensure - Continued

-- Civil Penalty In addition to any other civil remedy or criminal penalty under this act, the board, by majority vote, may levy a civil penalty up to \$10,000 for any of the following: - Licensee who violates a provision of the act. - An individual who performs plumbing services in violation of the act without being properly licensed under the act. - Pennsylvania is only 1 of 6 states that does not have state-level licensing for plumbers. - Status: House Professional Licensure Committee, 3/14/2023. - On June 8, 2023, WWOAP as a member of the Water Utility Council of PA. sent a letter in opposition to HB 390; on June 12, 2023 the House Professional Licensure Committee held an informational meeting.
+- Civil Penalty In addition to any other civil remedy or criminal penalty under this act, the board, by majority vote, may levy a civil penalty up to \$10,000 for any of the following: - Licensee who violates a provision of the act. - An individual who performs plumbing services in violation of the act without being properly licensed under the act. - Pennsylvania is only 1 of 6 states that does not have state-level licensing for plumbers. - Status: House Professional Licensure Committee, 3/14/2023. - On June 8, 2023, The PA Section AWWA Water Utility Council sent a letter in opposition to HB 390.
+On June 12, 2023 the House Professional Licensure Committee held an informational meeting.